Cost Accounting Course

 Industry Growth TrendThe wealth management platform market was valued at USD 1.52 Billion in 2016 and is projected to reach USD 3.20 Billion by 2022, at a Compound Annual Growth Rate (CAGR) of 13.4% during the forecast period.

 Cost Accounting Certificate of Completion

 - Willingness to do this cost accounting course: The first pre-requisite to this training is your willingness and commitment to do this course.
 Only going through the course will not make you an expert in cost accounting.
-You need to simultaneously practise on your own while you learn.
+You need to simultaneously practice on your own while you learn.

 - Basic knowledge in accounting terms: It is important that you understand the basic accounting concepts and terminologies.
-Otherwise it would be difficult for you to do this cost accounting course.
+Otherwise, it would be difficult for you to do this cost accounting course.

-- Basic knowledge of costing: You don’t need to know everything about costing.
+- Basic knowledge of cost: You don’t need to know everything about costing.
 A fundamental knowledge will help you understand the concepts well and you would be able to extract the maximum value out of this course.

 - Students of finance: This online cost accounting course would be relevant and useful to the students of finance.
-Students from other branches can do this course, but only they can ensure about the usefulness and relevance of this course to their stream of study.
+Students from other branches can do this course, but only they can ensure the usefulness and relevance of this course to their stream of study.